-I love the look of burlap bags, whether they had been used for coffee or grain, the motif on the burlap is always a great design.
+I love the look of burlap coffee bags!
+The graphics on these bags are what I like the best.
 So, when Burlap Fabric contacted me about using some of their product in a craft project, I was pleased to see they offered authentic used burlap coffee bags.
-I figured, for one, I could make some placemats lined with plain white burlap, which they also offered.
+I figured I could make some placemats lined with plain white burlap, which they also offered.

 How To Clean Burlap Coffee Bags:

 Before I could start making the placemats, I had to do some prep work.
-Since the coffee bags were authentic and used, they were dirty!
+Since the burlap coffee bags were authentic and used, they were dirty!
 This is to be expected and can be remedied with a little hand washing.
-You don’t want to just throw a coffee sack into your washing machine or the ink from the motif will fade.
-I washed one bag at a time in a deep sink with a tablespoon of laundry detergent and rinsed well.
-I then placed the bag on the spin cycle of my washer to get the excess water out.
-For the sake of time, I dried mine on low heat in the dryer making sure to empty out the lint trap afterwards.
-There were plenty of burlap fibers!
-You could also place the coffee bag inside a pillow case tied shut with a rubber band, while drying, to help collect any loose fibers.
-I then ironed it flat using a hot iron and a little spray starch.
+You don’t want to just throw a coffee sack into your washing machine.
+If you do, the ink from the graphics will fade.
+I washed one bag at a time, in a deep sink, with a tablespoon of laundry detergent.
+Then, I spent a lot of time rinsing.
+To get the excess water out, I then placed the bag on the spin cycle of my washer.
+For the sake of time, I dried mine on low heat in the dryer.
+The dryer lint trap will collect a lot of burlap fibers!
+You could also place the coffee bag inside a pillow case tied shut with a rubber band.
+Then while drying, the pillow case will hold any loose fibers.
+The last preparation step was to ironit flat using a hot iron and a little spray starch.